What Should I Know Before Starting Testosterone Therapy?

 Testosterone replacement comes in several forms, each with unique advantages:

-1. Injections: Administered every 1-2 weeks, these provide consistent testosterone levels but require regular doctor visits or self-administration.
+1. Injections: Administered every 1-2 weeks, testosterone injections are a common option that can provide consistent testosterone levels, but they require regular doctor visits or self-administration, and the timing of follow-up lab work may differ by delivery method.

 2. Gels: Applied daily to the skin, gels offer steady hormone release (caution needed to avoid transfer to others through skin contact).